skx/foth/README.md

 * Support for loops, via `do`/`loop`.
 * Support for conditional-execution, via `if`, `else`, and `then`.
 * Support for declaring variables with `variable`, and getting/setting their values with `@` and `!` respectively.
-* Load any files specified on the command-line
+* Execute files specified on the command-line.
-  * If no arguments are included run the REPL
+  * If no arguments are supplied run a simple REPL instead.
 * A standard library is loaded, from the present directory, if it is present.
   * See what we load by default in [foth/foth.4th](foth/foth.4th).